-The main distinction to note between vegan and plant-based diets is that a vegan diet is not necessarily a healthy diet as many processed and unhealthy foods can be suitable for a vegan diet.
+The main distinction to note between a vegan and a plant-based diet is that a vegan diet is not necessarily a healthy diet as many processed and unhealthy foods can be suitable for a vegan diet.

 What is a plant-based diet?

 Plant-based diets focus purely on the health benefits of avoiding animal products in your diet rather than the ethical and moral aspects, which are the driving force behind vegan diets.

-An interesting point to note is that Campbell himself has followed a “99% vegan” diet since around 1990, but does not identify himself as a vegetarian or vegan.
+An interesting point to note is that Campbell himself has followed a “99% vegan” diet since around 1990.
+However, despite this, he does not identify himself as a vegetarian or vegan.

-According to Campbell, these terms “often infer something other than what I espouse” – he purely focuses on the health benefits of consuming a plant-based diet rather than bringing ethics into the equation.
+According to Campbell, these terms “often infer something other than what I espouse”.
+Instead, he purely focuses on the health benefits of consuming a plant-based diet rather than bringing ethics into the equation.

-Whilst originally ‘plant-based’ referred to a diet made up of natural whole foods from plants, the term has soared in popularity in recent years with many companies and people preferring to use this term instead of ‘vegan’.
+Whilst originally ‘plant-based’ referred to a diet made up of natural whole foods from plants, the term has soared in popularity in recent years.

-These days a plant-based diet does not always refer to a health-focused vegan diet but has been adopted by those who don’t consume animal products but also don’t identify with the term ‘vegan’.
+Because of this, a plant-based diet does not always refer to a health-focused vegan diet.
+Now the term has been adopted by those who don’t consume animal products but also don’t identify with the term ‘vegan’.

-Consumers see adopting a plant-based diet as a positive food choice, but consider ‘vegan’ a committed lifestyle centred around animal rights and extending out into other lifestyle choices including beauty, fashion and homewares, which of course is the key distinction between these two terms.
+Consumers see adopting a plant-based diet as a positive food choice, but consider ‘vegan’ a committed lifestyle centred around animal rights that extends to their other lifestyle choices.

 What is a whole foods plant-based diet?

 Perhaps you’ve come across the term ‘whole food plant based’ (WFPB) before and have wondered what the difference between this and a regular plant-based diet is?